 But just how much protein should you eat after a workout?
 Eating the right amount of nutrients after exercise can help your body decrease muscle protein breakdown while also increasing muscle protein synthesis, or growth.
 Generally, you should aim to have at least 20 to 40 grams of protein in your post-workout snack, but that number can change based on certain factors.

-As stated above, people are advised to consume 0.36 grams of protein per pound of body weight or 0.8 grams of protein per kilogram of body weight per day; however, people who stay active and prioritize protein as part of their diet might want to have closer to 2.2 grams per kilogram, or around 1 gram of protein per pound of bodyweight per day.
+As stated above, people are advised to consume 0.36 grams of protein per pound of body weight or 0.8 grams of protein per kilogram of body weight per day; however, people who stay active might want to have closer to 1.7-2 grams per kilogram, or around 1 gram of protein per pound of bodyweight per day.
 Studies have shown that ingesting 20 to 40 grams of protein seems to maximize the body's ability to recover after exercise.
 But as for the exact amount of protein you should have after a workout, the answer depends on what kind of workout you were doing.
 If you just finished a HIIT workout or sweated it out on a long run, you’ll likely need more protein to refuel than if you just did a quick yoga flow or a casual walk around the neighborhood.

-If you’re exercising regularly in an effort to lose weight, your protein needs are likely around 1-1.5 grams protein per pound bodyweight with a suggested macronutrient breakdown of 30% protein, 40% carbohydrate and 30% fat.
+If you’re exercising regularly in an effort to lose weight, your protein needs are likely around 1-1.2 grams protein per pound bodyweight.
 This amount of protein will help keep you full throughout the day, even though you’re burning through more calories than you likely were before starting your weight loss journey.

 If your focus is on muscle building, then protein consumption is obviously important, but you also need to focus more on carbohydrate consumption — especially post-exercise.
 Consuming more calories in general will help stimulate that desired muscle growth.
 Stick with 1-1.5 grams protein per pound bodyweight, but be sure to add more carbs if you want to gain more muscle mass.
-Make healthy carbs like berries, bananas, quinoa, sweet potatoes or other whole grains part of your post-workout meal or post-workout snack.
+Make healthy carbs like fruits, vegetables, starchy vegetables, and whole grains part of your post-workout meal or snack.
 Remember: timing is everything.
 Adding more carbs to your diet when you’re trying to up your protein intake might sound scary, but if you consume your carbs after working out, your body is primed to use them for energy.
 Most bodybuilders will opt for carbs that are low on the glycemic index but high in fiber, such as beans, whole grains, and vegetables.
 Since your goal is to build muscle and sculpt your body, consider adopting a similar strategy.

 And finally, if you’re an endurance athlete who bikes long distances, runs marathons or competes in triathlons, your body is going through a lot of fuel during these long workouts.
 This means you’ll need higher stores of carbohydrates than you would if you were mainly strength training or doing HIIT workouts, so your ideal protein consumption during your endurance training might be closer to 0.6 to 0.9 grams protein per pound bodyweight instead of 1-1.5 grams protein per pound bodyweight.